NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 `rust-analyzer` is incredible...

 A quick aside on how much I love the combination of bacon and clippy.

-Rust analyzer is certainly incredible, however LSP is inherently line based, and you will read the warnings and errors out of compiler order, and in the order of lines in your file.
+Rust-analyzer is certainly incredible, however LSP is inherently line based, and you will read the warnings and errors out of compiler order, and in the order of lines in your file.
-This is OFTEN what you want, but not always, and it doesn't quite have the same teaching power as the raw output of `cargo clippy`. compare this this inline error with:
+This is OFTEN what you want, but not always, and it doesn't quite have the same teaching power as the raw output of `cargo clippy`.
+Compare this inline error with:

 ---
 # CLIPPY SAVES YOUR BACON 🐷